espipj/TFG/documentacion/files/Http/Controllers/GanaderiasController.php.txt

     /**
      * Function that returns the view to register an Ganaderia.
      *
-     * @param null $Asociacion Optional: id of the Asociacion which is owner of the Ganaderia.
+     * @param integer $Asociacion Optional: id of the Asociacion which is owner of the Ganaderia.
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View View of the Ganaderia registration form.
      */
     public function registrar($Asociacion = null){